-‘Vijd’ Is a Vibrant Portrait of a Burgundian Family
+‘Vijd’ by Jonas Bruyneel: A Vibrant Portrait of a Burgundian Family

 Every month we draw attention to a literary debut which garnered less notice upon release than it deserves.
 In his first novel Vijd: het verdriet van het Lam Gods (Vijd: The Sorrow of the Mystic Lamb) the young Flemish author Jonas Bruyneel paints a vibrant portrait of a Burgundian family.